 In Teams, guests are clearly identified.
 A guest user's name includes the label (Guest), and a channel includes an icon to indicate that there are guests on the team.
 For more details, see What the guest experience is like.

 Guests can leave the team at any time from within Teams.
 For details, see How do I leave a team?

 Leaving the team doesn't remove the guest account from your organization's directory.
 This must be done by a Microsoft 365 global admin or an Azure AD admin.

 Licensing for guest access

-Guest access is included with all Microsoft 365 Business Standard, Office 365 Enterprise, and Office 365 Education subscriptions.
-No additional Microsoft 365 or Office 365 license is necessary.
+Guest access is included with all Microsoft 365 Business Standard, Microsoft 365 Enterprise, and Microsoft 365 Education subscriptions.
+No additional Microsoft 365 license is necessary.
 Teams doesn't restrict the number of guests you can add.
 However, the total number of guests that can be added to your tenant may be restricted by the paid features of Azure AD.
-For more information, see Azure AD B2B collaboration licensing.
+For more information, see Billing model for Azure AD External Identities.